matzy-byte/Smart-Waiter/README.md

 storage media and play it.
 This repository involves two projects.
 First the ESP32 flash and secondly the wake word detection.

+## Shoutout
+Big shoutout to [atomic14](https://github.com/atomic14) and his project [diy-alexa](https://github.com/atomic14/diy-alexa).
+This is where I took inspiration and guidlines on how to make this project work.

 ## How It Works

 ### Wake Word Detection